kubedb/docs/docs/guides/redis/configuration/acl.md

 ## Notes and tips

-- Variable substitution: Use `${key}` in rules; the operator replaces these from the `spec.acl.secretRef` Secret.
+- Variable substitution: Use `${key}` in rules; the operator replaces these from the `spec.configuration.acl.secretRef` Secret.
-- Secrets: Store passwords in a Secret referenced by `spec.acl.secretRef`.
+- Secrets: Store passwords in a Secret referenced by `spec.configuration.acl.secretRef`.
 Use `stringData` during creation for convenience.
 - Safety: For updates after deployment, use a `RedisOpsRequest` (Reconfigure) to sync ACL changes or delete users; this avoids manual pod edits.

 ## Next Steps